 - The site’s monthly readership averages over 55,000 visits.

 To pitch the Art21 Magazine, email the Digital Content Editor at magazine [at] art21 [dot] org.
 Include two writing samples (PDF files only).
-We are currently seeking articles for our April/May issue, “Value.”
-Deadline to pitch is February 18.
+We are currently seeking articles for our June/July issue, “Future.”
+Deadline to pitch is April 11.
 Due to the volume of emails, we can only respond to submissions we are considering for publication.

 - “Alchemy of Inspiration” explores the nature of inspiration and the intersection of artists’ lives and work.
 Written by Jessica Lott.